Check back in January for the on-line abstract submission form!

 Poster presentation participants should be prepared to stand with their posters and interact with those who stop to view and ask questions about the research.
 As stated in the poster guidelines, the student is responsible for bringing their own poster to the event and setting it up (see the event schedule webpage for set up times).

 There will not be cash prizes awarded by college, but attendees will be asked to vote on "fan favorites".
 Number of awards will depend on total number of students presenting at the reception.

 The judging criteria were conceived in order to fairly evaluate presenters and poster.
 Each presenter, including those at an early stage in his/her project, is intended to have an equal opportunity to achieve the highest score in each category.
 The judging form is divided into the following categories:

-Please check out the Judging Rubric (pdf) for scoring and category definitions.
+The Judging Rubric for the 2019 competition will be posted in January.
+As a reference, please check out last year's Judging Rubric (pdf) for scoring and category definitions.
 This should help you in organizing your poster and presentation.
 Remember that the style of the presentation should be engaging and the content should be interesting.
 The poster presentation should be well organized and easy to follow.
 Fonts and images should be clear and interesting to read.
 Be sure to work with your faculty advisor on both presentation and poster.

 You will need Adobe Acrobat Reader to view any pdf files.
 It can be download for free from the Adobe website.